BenjaminRohlfing/technical-writing-portfolio/Dungeons & Dragons 5th Edition/README.md

 Adobe InDesign.

 This was the first encounter document that I published.
 Since publication, it has sold a handful of copies.

+**NOTES:**
+- The document/encounter name, *Shadows Bite*, is not a grammatical error.
+- The phrase "jutting perpendicular" is an intentional, artistic grammatical deviation.